St. Joseph's Seminary and College: History

-The Archdiocese of New York had operated seminaries at Fordham (once affiliated with what is now Fordham University) staffed by diocesan and, later, Jesuit priests, and then Troy.
+The Archdiocese of New York had operated a seminary at Fordham, once affiliated with what is now Fordham University, staffed by diocesan and, later, Jesuit priests.

-In 1864 Archbishop McCloskey established St. Joseph's Provincial Seminary at Troy, New York, which trained priests for the Archdiocese until it was relocated to Dunwoodie in 1896.
+In 1864 Archbishop McCloskey established St. Joseph's Provincial Seminary in Troy, New York.

 In 1896, under Archbishop Michael Corrigan, the seminary was transferred to Yonkers under the charge of the Sulpicians.
 Originally it was staffed by Sulpicians and diocesan priests.

 The Seminary hosted Pope John Paul II in 1995 and Pope Benedict XVI on April 19, 2008.
 They each led an afternoon prayer service and visited with the seminarians.
+Pope Benedict also held a rally for youth in the Archdiocese.

 On April 4, 2019, the Seminary hosted the incorruptible heart relic of St. Jean Vianney, the patron saint of parish priests.
 The relic was venerated by more than 2,000 people while it was at the seminary.

-Intellectual life

-In addition to offering the degrees of M.Div., S.T.B., and M.A., the seminary, through its various chairs, hosts visiting scholars throughout the academic year.

-Seminarians are given the opportunity to take part in interreligious discussions with students of non-Catholic seminaries of the metropolitan area.

-Each spring, the seminary publishes The Dunwoodie Review, successor to the early 20th century New York Review (1905-1908).
-Previously published at least annually and bi-annually from 1961 until 1974, the journal has been annually published since 1990 as a student-managed theological journal whose content is provided by seminary faculty members and students.

-Seminary formation
+Seminary formation and intellectual life

 The seminary's primary mission is to educate men studying for the priesthood.
-In doing so, it seeks to inculcate a structured schedule of public and private prayer.
 Besides four years of academic work, students are required to take part in charitable activities.
-Seminarians pray together three times a day, at Morning and Evening prayers and at Mass.
-From Monday through Thursday the Blessed Sacrament is exposed for two hours for private adoration by the seminarians.
+Seminarians pray together three times a day, at morning and evening prayers and at Mass.

-Each year, approved seminarians progress towards the Priesthood by receiving various ecclesiastical ministries and eventually Holy Orders.
-Those in first year are instituted as Lectors and often receive Candidacy in solemn rites.
-Those in the second year of study receive the official ministry of Acolyte.
-The beginning of the fourth year is usually when the order of Deacon is conferred.
-The bishop of a seminarian's diocese ordains him to the Priesthood at the Cathedral of that seminarian's diocese, usually after the seminarian's final semester at the seminary has been completed.
-New priests are immediately assigned to serve in a parish.